mmeyer2k/dcrypt/README.md

 The dcrypt library helps application developers avoid common mistakes in crypto implementations that leave data at risk while still providing flexibility in its options for crypto enthusiasts.
 Dcrypt strives to make correct usage simple, but it _is_ possible to use dcrypt incorrectly.

-__NOTE__: Dcrypt's default configurations assume the usage of a base64 encoded high entropy key with a minimum of 256 bytes.
+Fully understanding the instructions is important.

-Be sure to read the section on key hardening and pay close attention to the differences between `$key` and `$password`.
+Dcrypt's functions require the use of a 256 byte (minimum) key encoded with base64.

-To generate a strong new key execute this command line:
+To generate and encode a new key execute this command line:

 ```bash
 head -c 256 /dev/urandom | base64 -w 0 | xargs echo